 International data collection is defined as the procedure of collecting, measuring and analyzing accurate insights from an international audience for market research.
 This collection of data is done using standard validated techniques.
 A researcher can evaluate their hypothesis of a particular country, continent, or ethnic group based on of collected data.

 Today, the world economy has been globalized.
-It means that, at a macro level, the whole world is increasingly behaving as though it were a part of a single market, with interdependent production, consuming similar goods, and responding to the same impulses.
+It means that, at a macro level, the whole world is increasingly behaving as though it were an area of one market, with dependent production, consuming similar merchandise, and reacting to the identical impulses.
 Yet, at a micro level, every market acts and reacts differently.
 To be a successful player in the market, large organizations have to understand and adapt to every aspect of the local target audience they wish to cater to.

 If a clothing brand wants to launch a line of clothing globally, they have to be sure that the product does well in the targeted market.
 If the brand does not have an experience of catering to the foreign market, it may or may not succeed.
 It is highly important to know and understand the clothing trends and what the market expects from the brand before going live in the location.
 Collecting and analyzing data about your target region will go a long way in the success of the product or brand.
 For this purpose, firstly, the brand needs to gather a sample of respondents who use similar products.

 There is a difference in collecting data locally and acting upon it globally and conducting international online data collection for worldwide applications.
 Data collection is the primary and most important step for market research, irrespective of the field of research.
 The difference between international and domestic market data collection is the importance of minute details.
 Believe it or not, even the difference in the smallest details may have an impact on your market research success.